 Matthew Evans, MA Student 2009/10; PhD awarded 2013

 In their first year of study, doctoral students will receive formal training in research methods conducted in conjunction with the Department of Politics and the the York Law School.
 The training includes regular sessions during term on theory, ethics and methodology.
 In addition, doctoral students are invited to attend faculty research seminars and other academic events on campus.

 The PhD programme does not include any formal course-work.
-Doctoral students are eligible to audit (or to formally enroll in) any of the post-graduate courses offered by the Centre as part of its MA in Applied Human Rights or its LLM in International Human Rights Law and Practice.
-Arrangements can also be made with other departments to audit (or enroll in) additional courses.
+Doctoral students are eligible to audit (or to formally enrol in) any of the postgraduate courses offered by the Centre as part of its MA in Applied Human Rights or its LLM in International Human Rights Law and Practice.
+Arrangements can also be made with other departments to audit (or enrol in) additional courses.

 All PhD students are subject to formal reviews of progress.
 These formal reviews of progress take place at the end of the first year and at the end of the second year (or part-time equivalent).